Ian-Kobi/Pine-Script/README.md

 of our statistical indicators.

 This indicator plots an exponential linear regression using the R-squared method for fitted linear regression.
-Then to check the accuracy of our regression, uses fractal geometry to calculate the fractal dimension of the time-series.
+Then to check the accuracy of our regression, it uses fractal geometry to calculate the fractal dimension of the time-series.
 It also uses Detrended Fluctuation Analysis to measure the current state of randomness for our time-series.
-These can both then be used to determine the level of confidence we can have when deciding whether to follow our statistical forecasting.
+Together these can both then be used to heuristically determine the level of confidence we can have when deciding in real-time whether to follow our statistical forecasting or not.